 When you begin listening to people working in potential markets you have identified, you are seeking the answers not only about whether or not a market exists, but also how to design your business so that both your products and processes mirror the way that particular market works.
 Even if the prospective users value the solution you offer, you may still end up without an exchange of mutual benefit if you cannot deliver your solution in a way they can use.

 Your company should ask these questions of itself as it is listening to the possible users for your products.
 To get the answers necessary to design a successful business requires listening for the purpose of taking direction from the potential customers - not for the purpose of figuring out how to sell them something.
-Listen for the information that reveals the following:

 - What price will these potential users pay for a solution?
 Is the price at which you would need to sell your material proportionate to its value to the potential user?
 It is not a matter of matching existing prices.
 For many potential users the product will either have to provide a notably higher value or a notably lower price.
 Only a few potential users will consider the environmental benefits sufficient to change what they do.